charlieschwabacher/gestalt/packages/gestalt-postgres/README.md

   camel case keys in the `conditions` argument to column names, and runs a query selecting matching rows.
 Returns the result as a promised array of objects formatted `{camelCaseColumnName: value}`.

+When these methods take objects as arguments, values are escaped but column names are not.
+It is important to ensure that the keys in these objects are not unexamined user input to prevent SQL injection attacks.